 Healy does caution that the best approach when it comes to trying out gentle parenting techniques is "being strong and soft," providing space to say no to your child, but also fostering a sense of comfort and security.
 "The ability to be loving and supportive while strong and clear is the path of positive parenting," Healy says.

-While these gentle parenting techniques may not work for every family or in every situation, it could prove helpful to give them a try and see what might strengthen the bond you share with your kids.
+gentle parenting techniques may not work for every family or in every situation, it could prove helpful to give them a try and see what might strengthen the bond you share with your kids.
+1 Understand Their Emotions

 When it comes to kids and sleep, employing the gentle parenting technique of providing comfort may help your babe get some rest just a bit more easily.
 This may include indulging in those things that make your child feel secure and comforted including co-sleeping (and doing so safely) or nighttime feedings.